 Romans 9

 9:5The ancestors of Israel's people were Abraham, Isaac and Jacob.
 See Genesis 12-49.
 6 God promised good things to Israel's people.
-But I am not saying that what God promised did not happen.
+But I am not saying that God's promises failed.
 It is clear that not all of Israel's people are God's true people.
 7 Not all of them are true descendants of Abraham.
 God told Abraham, ‘It is only Isaac that I will call the father of your descendants.’
+8 This means that not all of Abraham's children are really God's children.
+It is only those children who were born as a result of God's promise.
+They are the people that God calls true descendants.
+9 This is what God promised to Abraham: ‘At this time next year I will come back.
+Then Sarah, your wife, will have a son.’

-10 Remember this too: Later, Isaac's wife, Rebekah, gave birth to twins.
+10 Remember this too: later, Isaac's wife, Rebekah, gave birth to twins.
 Those two sons had the same father, who was our ancestor, Isaac.
 11 And God spoke to Rebekah before her sons were born.
 God spoke before the boys had done anything either good or bad.
 God did this to show clearly that he himself was choosing one child.
 He was not choosing someone because of what that person had done.
-He himself decided who he would choose.
+He himself decided which one he would choose.
 12 God said to Rebekah, ‘The older son will serve the younger son.’
 13 This is written in the Bible: ‘I loved Jacob, but I hated Esau.’

 9:13See Malachi 1:2-3.
 Later, God gave Jacob the name ‘Israel’.
 Jacob was the ancestor of the Israelites.
 14 Because of this, someone might say that God is not fair.
 No!
 We should never say that!
-15 Think about this.
-God said to Moses, ‘I will be kind to whoever I choose to be kind to.
+15 Remember that God said to Moses, ‘I will be kind to whoever I choose to be kind to.
 I will feel sorry for whoever I choose to feel sorry for.’
-16 So then, it is God who decides these things.
-It is not because of what people want.
-It is not because of what people do.
-It is because God chooses to be kind.

 17 The Bible tells us what God said to Pharaoh: ‘This is why I caused you to be king of Egypt.
-My purpose was to show how powerful I am.
-As a result, people everywhere would know that I am great.’
+My purpose is to show how powerful I am.
+As a result, people everywhere will know that I am great.’
 18 So we see this: God is kind to some people and he forgives them.
 But he causes some people, like Pharaoh, to turn against him.
 He chooses what he will do with each person.

-19 One of you may say to me, ‘God always does what he wants to do.
-Nobody can change what God makes them do.
-So God should not say that people have done wrong things.’
 20 But you are only human.
+God has made you.
 You have no authority to speak against God like that.
-God has made you.
 A pot cannot speak against the person who made it!
 It cannot ask him, ‘Why did you make me like this?’
-21 Somebody who makes pots can choose to make any kind of pot.
+21 A potter can choose to make any kind of pot.
 He can use the same piece of clay to make two different pots.
 One of the pots may be for special parties.
 The other pot is for dirty things.

 22 What does that teach us about God?
 Some people are like pots that are ready for God to destroy.
 God is angry with people like that.
 He is ready to show his power against them.
 But he has chosen to wait patiently.
 He keeps his anger for later.
 23 Other people are like valuable pots that God has chosen to make.
 God wants to be kind to people like that.
 He wants to use them to show people how great he is.
 He has prepared them to be with him for a special party in heaven.
 24 We are those people!
 God has chosen us to be his people.
 It is not only Jews that he has chosen.
 He has also chosen Gentiles.
-25 God says this in the book of Hosea:
+25 God says this in the Book of Hosea:

 ‘I will say to people who were not my people,